SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Experiments and Results

 \section{Experiments and Results}

-We evaluate and report results of SonoSAM on 8 test datasets listed in Table 1.
+We evaluate and report results of SonoSAM on 6 test datasets listed in Table 1.
 Note that these data-sets were chosen to test generalization capabilitiy of SonoSAM covering unseen anatomy (Adult Heart, Fetal Head, etc), unseen pathologies (Breast Lesions, MSK pathologies), different scanners (Logiq e), public data-sets (from different challenges).
 We compare the performance against four state-of-the-art methods namely RITM \cite{RITM}, FocalClick (\cite{FocalClick}), SAM \cite{SAM} and MedSAM \cite{medsam}.
 To automatically evaluate performance of these models with increasing number of user interactions, we start with centroid of the ground truth masks and add positive negative clicks depending on evolution of predictions.
 We note that MedSAM \cite{medsam} is not trained to work with clicks and hence we start with bounding box prompt.
 We use Dice Similarity Coefficient (DSC) between predicted and ground truth masks as the performance metric of choice.
-We report on the following set of derived metrics to analyze performance. \begin{itemize} \item {Distribution of DSC scores averaged across images in each data-set versus increasing number of clicks from $1$ to $10$.} \item {NoC@80, NoC@90: Number of clicks required to achieve average dice of $80\%$ and $90\%$ respectively.} \item {Failure Rate: Fraction of images where DSC score is less than $80\%$ and $90\%$ DSC at NoC@80 and NoC@90 respectively.} \item {MaxDSC: Maximum Average DSC score after 10 clicks.} \end{itemize}
+We report on the following set of derived metrics to analyze performance. \begin{itemize} \item {Distribution of DSC scores averaged across images in each data-set versus increasing number of clicks from $1$ to $10$.} \end{itemize}